 Artificial control of reproduction of an animal species is an important aspect of domestication.
-Breeding of a superproducing livestock would not be successful without an efficient way of controlling reproduction, such as the artificial insemination, superovulation, embryo transfer, sexing and cloned animals.
+Breeding of super-producing livestock would not be successful without an efficient way of controlling reproduction, such as artificial insemination, superovulation, embryo transfer, sexing and cloned animals.

 Mammalian reproduction is controlled by a functional unit called the hypothalamus-pituitary-gonadal axis.
 Gonadotropin-releasing hormone (GnRH) is a decapeptide situated at the highest place in the axis and constitutes the final common pathway of the brain control of the reproduction.

-Our current research focuses on the analysis on neural circuits controlling the activity of GnRH-producing neurons to understand the neuroendocrine mechanism of reproduction using rat and mouse models.
+Our current research focuses on the analysis of neural circuits controlling the activity of GnRH-producing neurons to understand the neuroendocrine mechanism of reproduction using rat and mouse models.